+An LDP session starts when the UNI-C sends an LDP Initialization message to the UNI-N over a TCP connection.
 The UNI-N follows the procedure specified in section 2.5.3 of [RFC3036] for the passive LSR.
 It replies with an Initialization message to propose the parameters it wishes to use.
-Those parameters MUST include the highest version number from the list advertised by the UNI-C that the UNI-N supports.
-If the UNI-C and UNI-N have no UNI version in common, the LDP session establishment SHALL fail.

 The Initialization message also includes a Contract ID TLV.
 Contract ID is assigned by the network provider and identifies the service contract agreement between the client and the operator.
 The format of the Contract ID is opaque to LDP signaling.

-The LDP session at the UNI MUST be maintained as per procedure described in section 2.5.6 of [RFC3036].
+The LDP session at the UNI MUST be maintained as per procedures described in section 2.5.6 of [RFC3036].